SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Your provider can usually diagnose this problem by examining your foot.
 Squeezing your forefoot or toes together bring on the symptoms.

 Nerve testing (electromyography) cannot diagnose Morton neuroma.
-But it may be used to check for conditions that cause similar symptoms.
+But it may be used to check for other conditions that cause similar symptoms.

 Blood tests may be done to check for inflammation-related conditions, including certain forms of arthritis.